udacity/fend-office-hours/OOJS/Object-Oriented Basics/README.md

 **Class Methods**
 One disadvantage of the above way of defining a class method is that we had to refer to a function in the global scope: perhaps we would not want to have to define this function on the global scope (if for example we want the method to only be available from within instances of our class).

-What we can do is instead define our PrintGreeting inside the Human class: that way it will only be accessible from within this class.
+What we can do is instead define our `printGreeting` inside the Human class: that way it will only be accessible from within this class.

 ```js
 var Human2 = function (a_name) {